BASEBALL CARDS FROM THE 1950s

 Topps’ 1952 and 1953 sets featured vibrant color photos of players on a thicker cardboard stock compared to previous years.
 The photos showed action shots from games instead of formal posed portraits.
 Each player’s team logo and position were clearly printed on the front alongside statistics on the back.
 These visual improvements set the standard Topps would follow for decades.

-Read also: BASEBALL CARDS HARMON KILLEBREW
+Read also: WHICH BASEBALL CARDS ARE MOST VALUABLE

 Television also played a major role in boosting baseball’s popularity in the 1950s.
 As more American homes acquired TV sets, viewers could watch weekly broadcasts of games.
 This exposure let fans put faces to the names they saw on baseball cards.
 Kids eagerly collected cards to learn about their favorite new players seen on television each weekend.